Kiniaka/PROJECTS/BOTF/README.md

 f.
 "SHOW ALL"- bot show all contacts which are saved in the contacts list.

 g.
+"SAVE" =  bot creates new file called "Data_book.json" and saves all inputed by the user contacts in it.

+h.
 "GOOD BYE", "CLOSE", "EXIT" - bot terminate the work and shows: "Good bye!".